US, Mexico, Canada sign USMCA trade deal | DW | 10.12.2019

 Impeachment charges

 Finalizing USMCA would be a major victory for US President Donald Trump, who made replacing the 25-year-old NAFTA a main campaign promise.
-Tuesday's signing came on the same day as Democrats unveiled impeachment charges against him.
+Tuesday's announcement about an agreement came on the same day as Democrats unveiled impeachment charges against him.

 "America's great USMCA Trade Bill is looking good.
 It will be the best and most important trade deal ever made by the USA.
 Good for everybody — Farmers, Manufacturers, Energy, Unions — tremendous support," Trump tweeted on Tuesday.
 "Importantly, we will finally end our Country's worst Trade Deal, NAFTA!"

-Ratification of the deal would also be a win for House Democrats, who want to gain voters ahead of next year's elections by showing they can negotiate reforms and pass major legislation.
+Approval of the deal would also be a win for House Democrats, who want to win back voters ahead of next year's elections by showing they can negotiate reforms and pass major legislation.

 US officials said the negotiated revisions to USMCA included stronger environmental and labor standards that would benefit US workers, as well as increased wages and greater powers for unions in Mexico.
 The changes also remove requirements for a 10-year exclusivity period for biologic drugs [medication derived from or containing components of biological organisms, rather than having been totally synthesized — editor's note], which Democrats said would have benefited large pharmaceutical companies.